mgorski-mg/serverless-observability/README.md

 - structured logs
 - AWS X-Ray
 - correlation id - tracking the path of the request
+- AWS X-Ray SQS to Lambda
-- how to fix AWS X-Ray with Lambda and SQS
+  - AWS X-Ray with Lambda and SQS - already fixed by AWS - UpdateItemLambda
+  -  automatic tracking of SQS to Lambda - [announcement](https://aws.amazon.com/about-aws/whats-new/2022/11/aws-x-ray-trace-linking-event-driven-applications-amazon-sqs-lambda/) - UpdateItemLambdaV2